Photo by Camilla Greenwell

 After graduating from UGA, Toi trained in New York at the Ailey School in their Professional Division Summer Intensive, and then moved to Atlanta, GA.
 In Atlanta, she taught Ballet and Tap in private preschools for Studio Go and later became Quality Assurance Manager, while training at Gotta Dance Atlanta as a scholarship recipient.
 Shortly after, she joined the Atlanta Dance Connection as a Female Artist where she trained diligently in Horton and Classical Ballet.
 With the Atlanta Dance Connection, Toi traveled nationally and performed on numerous stages including the International Association of Blacks in Dance and The Black Academy of Arts and Letters.

-Remaining committed to further her education, Toi has selected the London Contemporary Dance School (LCDS) to receive a Master of Arts.
-After auditioning in New York, NY for LCDS, she was selected to become an EDge Performance company member under the direction of Jeanne Yasko.
-As Toi obtains her Master Degree, she will be performing internationally and exploring her own choreographic styles.
+Remaining committed to further her education, in November of 2019 Toi graduated from the London Contemporary Dance School (LCDS) to receive a Master of Arts with Merit.
+After auditioning in New York, NY for LCDS, she was selected to become an EDge Performance Company member under the direction of Jeanne Yasko.
+Now that Toi has obtained her Master Degree, she will be looking for ways to perform internationally, expand her teaching experience, and explore her own choreographic styles.